-If like us you store client invoices in a SharePoint document library why not use SharePoint Highlighter to help you easily identify those where payment is overdue?
+If (like us) you store client invoices in a SharePoint document library, then why not use SharePoint Highlighter to help you easily identify those where payment is overdue?

-We are going to add a countdown to the library to show exactly how many days old each invoice is, as well as flags for 30, 60 and 90 day plus invoices.
+We are going to add a countdown to the library to show exactly how many days old each invoice is, as well as flags for 30, 60, and 90+ days invoices.

-So add a new column and make it a Pentalogic Highlighter column, call if "Days".
-Now in the Highlighter configuration section choose countdown.
+Add a new column and make it a Pentalogic Highlighter column called "Days".
+Now in the Highlighter configuration section choose Countdown.

-Now to set the parameters for the countdown.
-We want to show the number of days between the Invoice Date, and today.
+To set the parameters for the countdown we want to show the number of days between the Invoice Date and Today.
 Actually this is a count-up rather than a countdown!
-So set Highlighter to start the count at the date in the "Invoice Date" column, and finish today.
+So set Start to "Invoice Date", and End to "[Today]".

-Now decide where you want the Countdown to appear, and how you want it displayed.
+Now decide how you want the time difference to be displayed.
 You will see that Highlighter can be pretty accurate and show times down to the second!
-But for this case I think simply whole days will do just fine.
+But in this case I think simply whole days will do just fine.

-For this column we are not going to activate any of the rules, not even the Auto ones.
+For this column we are not going to activate any of the rules.
 This is because we just want a simple count, with no conditional highlighting or color coding.
 So simply click OK and we should be done with this stage.

 What we want to achieve here is too complex to get from the "Auto-create" so let's go straight for the advanced rules – click on "Add Custom"

-TIP – the important thing to remember about Highlighter rules is that in deciding how to treat a record Highlighter will always apply the first rule that that record agrees with, and Highlighter will only ever apply one rule to each record.
+TIP – the important thing to remember about Highlighter rules is that in deciding how to treat a record.
+Highlighter will always apply the first rule that that record agrees with, and Highlighter will only ever apply one rule to each record (see Rule Precedence).

 So when applying date based rules as we are here, you need to think through carefully what order to set your rules up in.
 Although if you get it wrong it's no great disaster as Highlighter gives you the option or re-ordering the rules.